dev-kumaresan/express-from-scratch/Express/README.md

 # MongoDB
 # RESTFul APIs
 # Sessions
+HTTP is stateless; in order to associate a request to any other request, you need a way to store user data between HTTP requests.
+Cookies and URL parameters are both suitable ways to transport data between the client and the server.
+But they are both readable and on the client side.
+Sessions solve exactly this problem.
+You assign the client an ID and it makes all further requests using that ID.
+Information associated with the client is stored on the server linked to this ID.<br>
 # Template Engines
 A template engine facilitates you to use static template files in your applications.
 At runtime, it replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
 So this approach is preferred to design HTML pages easily.